Coimbra Portugal Travel Guide

 Comboios de Portugal (CP) is Portugal's national rail company, with comprehensive train services.
 Coimbra serves as a railway hub, connecting to major cities.

-Rede Expressos and Flixbus are major intercity bus operators.
+Rede Expressos and Flixbus are key intercity bus operators.
 They link Coimbra to most Portuguese cities and towns.

 Driving in Portugal offers freedom and flexibility, especially for exploring the wider region around Coimbra.

-Car rental companies operate at Lisbon and Porto airports, in addition to in Coimbra city.
+Car rental companies operate at Lisbon and Porto airports, on top of in Coimbra city.

-Coimbra, an inland city on the Mondego River, does not provide direct sea or major entry to the river for transportation.
+Coimbra, an inland city on the Mondego River, does not provide direct sea or major a way to the river for transportation.

-The Mondego River within Coimbra is navigable for small recreational watercraft and a few tourist boat tours.
+The Mondego River within Coimbra is navigable for small recreational vessels and a few tourist boat tours.

-Arrive 2-3 hours before international flights; 1.5-2 hours for Schengen/domestic flights.
+Be THERE two-ARRIVE 3 hours early for international flights; 1.5-2 hours for Schengen/domestic flights.

 Arrive 30-45 minutes before scheduled train or bus departures.